 Freemasonry first entered Russia during the wave of enforced Westernisation in the 18th century, under figures like Schwarz, Lopukhin and the journalist Novikov (1744-1818). … Freemasonry then became instrumental in the Decembrist revolt of 1825 in Russia … Freemasonry went on to become very influential among the Russian ruling class, many of whom lost their faith.
 Most Russian newspapers before 1917 were under its control, until it engendered the first satanic (and masonic) Russian ‘Revolution’ of 1917.
 Unfortunately for the freemasons, they lost control of their movement to a group of opportunists, the Bolsheviks, who brought about the second satanic ‘October Revolution’, which proved to be anti-masonic. …

 Next we move to Cyprus, before the First World War, where we find an Orthodox bishop becoming a Freemason.
 This would be completely insignificant, but the story doesn’t begin or end there.

 By the beginning of the 20th century, freemasonry was being promoted by the commercial conquests of the British Empire and masonic lodges were opened worldwide.
 This included in Orthodox areas like Cyprus and the Middle East.
 It was in Cyprus before the First World War that an Orthodox bishop became a freemason.
 (Freemasonry, Renovationism, and the Psychology of Modernism)

-This bishop became the Patriarch Meletios of Constantinople who forced the new calendar upon the Orthodox in the 1920s.
+This bishop became the Patriarch Meletios of Constantinople (in Turkey) who forced the new calendar upon the Orthodox in the 1920s.
 The Patriarch became notorious for his power plays among the Russian Orthodox emigres of France and North America, and for taking over former Russian Orthodox territories in Finland and Estonia, and for attempting the same in Poland and Czechoslovakia.

 He sided with the Communist (Bolshevik) approved supposedly Orthodox modernists in Russia, called renovationists, against His Holiness Patriarch Tikhon of Moscow.
 The renovationists were Masonic in temper, and Patriarch Tikhon was soon martyred by the Communists for resisting their corruption of the Faith.
 Thus, according Pillips, “having brought about the collapse of the Russian Empire in 1917, which it had been infiltrating for some 200 years, freemasonry left Russia to Soviet and later Nazi satanists.”
 These events clearly place Meletios on the wrong side of things.